 Hollywood Tactics — Everywhere, but especially with the complete lack of any kind of combined arms force in any army.
-Armored vehicles are not used, supposedly because of the advent of highly effective man portable antitank weapons, despite modern armies having superior infantry antitank weapons and tanks still being tactically crucial in the modern day.
-The FIST fights basically as an enormous light infantry unit with very limited CAS.
-When your tactics are worse than those found in Star Wars, you know you have a problem.
+Armored vehicles are not used, supposedly because of the advent of highly effective man-portable antitank weapons, despite modern armies having superior infantry antitank weapons and tanks still being tactically crucial in the modern day.
+The FIST fights basically as an enormous light infantry unit with a few vehicle-mounted weapons (the crew-served blasters on the Dragons), very limited CAS and access to orbital artillery.

 Insert Grenade Here — Without the grenades.
 The Marines use their blasters on tanks in this manner on Diamunde and Ravenette.

 Invisibility — The Confederation Marines BDU's and even their weapons are made with light reflective fabric that gives all the Marines Predator-style invisibility.
 You can see their outline, but only someone who knows what to look for will spot it easily.
 This makes shooting them a bit difficult.

 The Men First — For their initial deployment on Elneal, Conorado orders his platoon commanders to "distribute armor by reverse order of rank; if there isn't enough to go around, you're going as bare as I am."
 Later on when acid-neutralizing chameleons for fighting the Skinks are distributed, it's strongly implied the same thing happens.

 New Meat — Dean and McNeal are this upon reaching 34th FIST.
 Dean survives it; McNeal isn't so lucky...